 The Meaning of pH

 The pH of a substance is a measure of acidity and alkalinity.
 The scale ranges from -1 to 15, with low values being acidic and high values being alkaline.
-Everyday water has a neutral pH value of 7.
-Since baking soda has a pH of 9, this makes it a weak alkaline substance.
-Other household examples are as follows: lime juice (pH 2), wine (pH 3.5) and household ammonia (pH 12).
+Pure water has a neutral pH value of 7.
+Weak acid or base solutions have a pH close to 7; stronger acids and alkalis have a pH closer to the extreme values of -1 and 15.
+Generally, strong acids and alkalis also pose more hazards than weak ones, though exceptions exist.
+For example, a strong solution of sulfuric acid will dissolve steel, whereas phosphoric acid, present in cola drinks, is safe to consume in small amounts.
+Since baking soda has a pH of 9, this makes it a weakly alkaline substance.
+Other household examples include lime juice (pH 2), wine (pH 3.5) and household ammonia (pH 12).

 Microscopic Meaning of pH